Ravipandey24/TwitterNews-Scrapped/README.md

 -> packages required = "pandas", "snscrape"

 -> usage :

-            - clone the repository by executing "git clone https://github.com/Ravipandey24/TwitterNews-scrapped.git" \n
+            - clone the repository by executing "git clone https://github.com/Ravipandey24/TwitterNews-scrapped.git"
-            - install the packages by executing "pip install pandas && pip install snscrape" \n
+            - install the packages by executing "pip install pandas && pip install snscrape"
-            - cd to the folder and run the script "python index.py" \n
+            - cd to the folder and run the script "python index.py"
-            - After execution a news.csv file will be available. \n
+            - After execution a news.csv file will be available.